MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strtod-strtod-l-wcstod-wcstod-l.md

 ## Remarks

-Each function converts the input string *nptr* to a `double`.
-The `strtod` function converts *nptr* to a double-precision value. `strtod` stops reading the string *nptr* at the first character it cannot recognize as part of a number.
-This may be the terminating null character. `wcstod` is a wide-character version of `strtod`; its *nptr* argument is a wide-character string.
+Each function converts the input string *strSource* to a `double`.
+The `strtod` function converts *strSource* to a double-precision value. `strtod` stops reading the string *strSource* at the first character it cannot recognize as part of a number.
+This may be the terminating null character. `wcstod` is a wide-character version of `strtod`; its *strSource* argument is a wide-character string.
 These functions behave identically otherwise.

 ### Generic-Text Routine Mappings